tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 X> ### Exercises
 X> For now, work on the following two exercises to reinforce what you've learnt in this chapter.
 X>
-X> - Customise the application so that only registered users can add categories and pages, while unregistered can only view or use the categories and pages.
+X> - Customise the application so that only registered users can add categories and pages, while those unregistered can only view or use the categories and pages.
 Remember, you'll need to update your template code around the links in `base.html` -- as well as the `Add Page` link in `category.html`!
 X> - Keep your templating knowledge fresh by converting the restricted page view to use a template.
 Call the template `restricted.html`, and ensure that it too extends from Rango's `base.html` template.
+Make sure you give this page a title block value of `Restricted Page`.

+X> ### Test your Implementation
+X> We've implemented a series of unit tests to allow you to check your implementation up until this point.
+[Follow the guide we provided earlier](#section-getting-ready-tests), using the test module `tests_chapter9.py`.
+How does your implementation stack up against our tests?
+The tests in this chapter are rather extensive!
+Remember that your implementation should have fully completed the exercises listed above for the tests to pass.